 The primary aim of the Autism Research Network, coordinated by Dr Beatriz López, is to create a forum to promote a genuine communication channel amongst researchers, practitioners, carers, parents and individuals with autism spectrum disorders in order to improve the lives of autistic individuals and their families.
 Please visit the Autism Research Network web site for further information.

-Autism Centre for Employment
+Autism Centre for Research on Employment

 Macaque Cognition Project